 The Dalai Lama

 In Tibet, there is a tradition of recognizing incarnations of great masters who have passed away.
-Sogyal Rinpoche, Rigpa’s founder and spiritual director, was recognised as an incarnation of Tertön Sogyal.
+Sogyal Rinpoche, Rigpa’s founder, was recognised as an incarnation of Tertön Sogyal.